Easy, Equitable, Compliant

-Transferring your grant should be easy and equitable for all people and institutions involved.
+Transferring an active or pending grant to Impact Allies’ fiduciary and operational management is easy and equitable for all people and institutions involved.

-Impact Allies specializing in helping institutions optimize their project outcomes even when circumstances change.
+Impact Allies specializes in helping institutions optimize their project outcomes even when circumstances change.
 Every year at Principal Investigator meetings, we hear about projects that must return funds to agencies (for example NSF) due to staffing changes, institutional shifts, or capacity challenges.
-In many cases, returning the grant isn’t the only option.
+In many cases, returning the grant is not the only option.
 Impact Allies has developed a proven process for rehoming such grants, ensuring continuity of impact while protecting all parties involved.

 Benefits of Rehoming a Grant